-Your child's radiation oncologist will refer their case (with your agreement) to the Proton Centre.
-The specialist team at the Proton Centre will then discuss and review your child's case in their multidisciplinary team meeting.
+Your child's radiation oncologist will refer their case (with your agreement) to the Proton Therapy Centre in Essen or the Christie Hospital in Manchester.
+The specialist team at the centre abroad will then discuss and review your child's case in their multidisciplinary team meeting.
 They will then decide if your child's case is suitable for treatment.

-The Proton Centre may request more investigations (for example, scans, blood tests, tests for hearing and vision) prior to planning or starting radiotherapy.
+The proton centre may request more investigations (for example, scans, blood tests, tests for hearing and vision) prior to planning or starting radiotherapy.
 Sometimes, the centre may recommend further surgery in Ireland before proton beam therapy, to achieve the best possible outcomes.
-Planning for your child's investigations, treatment and medical supplies will be done in conjunction with the team in Essen.
+Planning for your child's investigations, treatment and medical supplies will be done in conjunction with the relevant proton centre.